13 Sep Confession: My love-affair with the Snooze-button

 So, why would I choose the reliability of an Early Morning Routine above the thrilling rush with Snoozy?
 Three reasons:

 - My body benefits: Getting up early means I get to exercise, and it doesn’t get knocked off the schedule by something else.
 This means I am fitter, thinner, tons more relaxed and focused at work.

 - My mind benefits: There are very few things I enjoy as much as the peace and quiet of an early morning.
 It gives me time to clear my head, plan my day, and go about my business with laser focus.

 - My relationships benefit: Taking time-out, feeling rested and getting my cornerstone activities done first thing in the day, frees me up mentally, emotionally and physically.
 People find me more pleasant, engaged and energized.
 (In stead of annoyed, caffeinated and tired.)

 If you fell in the Snoozy’s lap, maybe it’s time to say good-bye.
 She’ll keep making empty promises, and you have a lot more to live for.
 Plus, Morning Glory will take you back with loving, open arms.

 Do you need help forming a healthy routine?

-We all need help sometimes so why not schedule a free discovery call using the form below to learn more about how we can help.
+We all need help sometimes so why not schedule a free discovery call to learn more about how we can help.